binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 it calculated with the contents of the _password_ field.
 If they matched, login would be allowed.

-Conversely, if a malicious user tried to impersonate you, simply knmowing the hash of your password is useless, because it cannot be directly typed at password prompts: the system would treat it as a plain password and hash it again, producing a different result.
+Conversely, if a malicious user tried to impersonate you, simply knowing the hash of your password is useless, because it cannot be directly typed at password prompts: the system would treat it as a plain password and hash it again, producing a different result.

 However, as technology progressed, attacks against this scheme have become more sofisticated and feasible.
-Therefore, it was decided to store password in a different file, readable only by the superuser.
+Therefore, it was decided to store passwords in a different file, readable only by the superuser.
 Passwords are still stored as hashes, since it offers greater protection in case the contents are leaked somehow.

-When password were moved, the corresponding field was retained in order to avoid shifting the other fields.
+When passwords were moved, the corresponding field was retained in order to avoid shifting the others .
 Nowadays, it is common to see an `x` inside it, which simply means that the password should be looked up in `/etc/shadow`.

-### `/etc/shadow`
+### /etc/shadow

 This file is were sensitive information are stored.
 Here is an excerpt (the file comes from a Vagrant machine, so the plaintext passwords for